AnnJBarr/ninetyeight_and_threequarters/README.md

 - show the total number of tasks awaiting completion, list of tasks to complete sorted oldest - newest with due date in words, a list of completed tasks sorted newest completed - oldest completed with done date in words.
 Overdue tasks show due date in red and completed tasks show details with strikethrough (READ)
 - allow for the creation of new tasks whilst selecting a due by date.
 A task can not be added without text and max 160 characters available.
 Date selected cannot be before today.
 (CREATE)
 - allow for tasks to be marked as completed and the completed Date added to the data object (UPDATE)
-- allow for tasks to be deleted from either to do or completed tasks
+- allow for tasks to be deleted from either to do or completed tasks (DELETE)

-The application makes use of [React Infinite Calendar](https://www.npmjs.com/package/react-infinite-calendar), [Font Awesone] (https://www.npmjs.com/package/font-awesome) and [Moment](https://www.npmjs.com/package/moment).
+The application makes use of [React Infinite Calendar](https://www.npmjs.com/package/react-infinite-calendar), [Font Awesone](https://www.npmjs.com/package/font-awesome) and [Moment](https://www.npmjs.com/package/moment).

 ### Technology Used